Planning the Dream Wedding Dress Shopping Experience

 Most brides have been waiting months, if not years to shop for their wedding dress, which can make it hard to finally say yes to the dress.
 Some brides feel they need to 'pre-shop' or visit multiple boutiques before they decide on the one.
 Setting rules and limitations on your shopping experience can be more destructive than helpful in your quest for the perfect dress.
 If there is a specific person that needs to be in attendance for you to make your decision, wait to shop until they are available.
 Shopping before they are with you can take away from the experience when they finally are able to join you.
 Or shopping before you've decided on other important aspects of your wedding like your budget or venue can affect what you end up looking for in a dress.
 If you choose to shop before these decisions have been made, you may have to start from scratch or have difficulty reconciling what you want in a dress, and what will actually work for the logistics of your wedding.

-Once you've done the research, made the appointments and brought your BFFs to share in this exciting experience, be open and ready to find your dress.
-Try not to focus on whether or not you've seen every possible dress out there, or whether or not you've found the best dress in the entire universe, (trust me, there will always be something, newer, better, shinier, and more exciting—I mean I'm already peeved I didn't hold out for the iphone 7s!).
+Once you've done the research, made the appointments and brought your BFFs to share in this intimate experience, be open and ready to find your dress.
+Try not to focus on whether or not you've seen every possible dress out there, or whether or not you've found the best dress in the entire universe, (trust me, there will always be something, newer, shinier, and exciting—I mean I'm already peeved I didn't hold out for the iPhone X!).
 Instead, focus on how you feel in the gown.
 Can you picture yourself getting married in the dress?
 Are you excited to marry your best friend while wearing the dress?
 Do you not want to take it off?
 If the dress makes you feel like the most beautiful version of yourself, that's how you know it's the one.
 And when you get that feeling, it's time to stop shopping.
 You did it!
 Now you can dream about your gown until it comes in, plan all of the other exciting parts of your wedding (I'm now remembering something about cake tasting??), and take a deep breath because you did it.
 You found the gown.
 Now go celebrate with a cocktail!